panoramicdata/PanoramicData.NCalcExtensions/README.md

 ...
 var calculation = "lastIndexOf('abcdefg', 'def')";

-var nCalcExpression = new Expression(calculation);
+// Instead of extending the NCalc functions we now just create an ExtendedExpression var nCalcExpression = new ExtendedExpression(calculation);

-// Add the extension functions nCalcExpression.EvaluateFunction += NCalcExtensions.NCalcExtensions.Extend;

 if (nCalcExpression.HasErrors())
 {